 Youth Inpatient Unit

-Mary Greeley Medical Center has a special Youth Behavioral Health Unit for patients between the ages of eight and 18 who require 24-hour nursing care in a secure, therapeutic environment.
+Mary Greeley Medical Center has a special Youth Behavioral Health Unit for patients between the ages of six and 18 who require 24-hour nursing care in a secure, therapeutic environment.
 This seven-bed, self-contained environment is separate from the Adult Inpatient Behavioral Health Unit.

 The unit serves youth who have: